adamreisnz/ngGo/JGF.md

 		// Character set of the file
 		charset: "UTF-8",

-		// The transcriber of the game record
+		// The person (or program) who created the game record
 		transcriber: "",

-		// The annotator of the game record
+		// The annotator/commentator of the game record
 		annotator: "An Younggil",

 		// The source of the game record